Document Extractor Online Documentation

 - Support for email attachments

-- Transferring about the SalesForce document, mainly creator, editor and owner to SharePoint for easier tracking of the documents
+- Transferring metadata about the Salesforce document, including creator, editor and owner to SharePoint for easier tracking of the documents

 - Possibility to synchronize deletion of documents